metal3-io/project-infra/jenkins/scripts/bare_metal_lab/README.md

 ## Running the playbook

-* Fill in the BMH resource definition in templates/
+* Comment/uncomment the hosts you want to use in the `vars` section of `deploy-lab.yaml`
 * Set environment variables `BML_ILO_USERNAME` and `BML_ILO_PASSWORD` for the login to the bare metal hosts

 Then: